AloySobek/malloc/README.md

 ## Compatibility

-I've tried compiling neovim and a bunch open source C application in order to test my malloc and it worked great.
-Sometimes even improving application performances which was weird considering the simplicity of my malloc
+I've tried compiling neovim and a bunch of open source C applications in order to test my malloc and it worked great.
+Sometimes even improving application performances which was weird considering the simplicity of this malloc

 ## Ideas

-There is a gazilion of algorithms for efficient memory allocation.
+There is a gazillion of algorithms for efficient memory allocation.
 I guess there is no silver bullet for everybody.
 That's probably why gamedevs always write their own allocator.

 ### Heuristic?